CBI books ED assistant director in Rs 5 crore bribery case related to Delhi excise scam case | Law-Order

 The chartered accountant allegedly paid Rs 50 lakh to Sangwan and Khatri at a parking place behind the ITC Hotel in Vasant Vihar locality in the middle of December 2022, the officials said.

-Sangwan had also allegedly demanded Rs two crore for getting Dhall's name cleared from the list of accused, but the liquor businessman was arrested on March 1.
+Sangwan had also allegedly demanded Rs 2 crore for getting Dhall's name cleared from the list of accused, but the liquor businessman was arrested on March 1.

+Sangwan met Vats two days after the arrest said the action was ordered from higher authorities where he has no influence, according to the officials.

+In June, Sangwan allegedly learned that Vats had extorted vast amounts of money from Dhall's father, Singh, to get help from the Enforcement Directorate and called the chartered accountant for a meeting, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)